-Do you dream of going to college without taking on any debt?
+Do you dream of going to college but avoiding student loan debt?
 Or do you just need some inspiration to stop taking out so many loans?

 Either way, I’ve got something special for you today!

 We went on a mission to find out exactly how some college students are able to graduate without any debt while others end up with mountains of student loans.
 So we asked one simple question “how did you avoid student loans during college?”

 Here are six of the amazing answers we got.

 Michelle Smith - Grants And Working

 Well you can definitely say I’m a lucky one, however getting through school without debt is something that a lot of people can do if they put in a little effort.

 It all started when I was in high school, when you are a student of a public high school in Arizona you are forced to take a standardized test called the AIMS test.
 It was fairly simple, with a fail, pass, or exceed scale system and it only tested you in math, reading, and writing.
 If you failed any portion you were forced to take it again, however you could choose to take the test again to try and exceed in all 3 categories; the benefit being that you would receive free tuition from any in state Arizona university for up to four years if you surpassed the challenge and keep good grades.
 After taking the test twice I finally accomplished this goal.